ava-labs/avalanchego/vms/platformvm/docs/validators_versioning.md

 Note that:

 1. `BLS Public Key` diffs have the same keys as `Weight` diffs.
 This implies that the same ordering is guaranteed.
-2. Value is either validator `BLS Public Key` bytes or an empty byte slice, as illustrated in previous section.
+2. Value is either validator `BLS Public Key` bytes or an empty byte slice, as illustrated in the previous section.

 ## Validators diff usage in rebuilding validators state